samkelleher/cordova-plugin-applepay/README.md

 - __order.shippingMethods__: Array of item objects with form `{ identifier: 'My Method', detail: 'Ship by method 1', amount: 1.11 }`

 ### Example

+The order request object closely follows the format of the `PKPaymentRequest` class and thus its documentation will make excellent reading.

 ```
 function onError(err) {
 	  console.log('onError', response);